unitycoder/UnityInitializeProject/README.md

 - Disable sceneview camera Easing & Acceleration
 - Set 3D gizmos size smaller
 - Disable splash screen
-- Set company name, productname (TODO need to assign these somewhere..)
+- Set company name, product name (TODO need to assign these somewhere..)

 *This example script is designed for my own workflows, but you can edit it and use inside Unity or through UnityLauncherPro (when creating new project there).